 Indicator B3 presents levels of mercury in blood of women of child-bearing age.
-Organic, inorganic, and total mercury can be measured in blood.
-The concentration of total mercury in blood is a marker of exposure to methylmercury in populations where fish consumption is the predominant source of mercury exposure.
+Organic, inorganic, and total mercury can be measured in blood.i The concentration of total mercury in blood is a marker of exposure to methylmercury in populations where fish consumption is the predominant source of mercury exposure.
 Previous analysis shows that, in general, methylmercury accounts for a large percentage of total mercury in blood among women of child-bearing age in the United States.
 Total blood mercury is generally representative of methylmercury exposures in the past few months.
-All values are reported as micrograms of mercury per liter of blood (μ g/L).
+All values are reported as micrograms of mercury per liter of blood ( $\mu$ g/L).

 Concentrations of total blood mercury have been measured in all NHANES participants ages 1 to 5 years and all female participants ages 16 to 49 years beginning with the 1999-2000 survey cycle.
-Starting with the 2003-2004 survey cycle, NHANES measured blood mercury in all participants ages 1 year and older.
-Separate measurements of inorganic blood mercury have been reported starting with the 2003-2004 NHANES survey cycle.
+For the 2003-2004 to 2011-2012 survey cycles, NHANES measured blood mercury in all participants ages 1 year and older.
+For the 2013-2014 and 2015-2016 survey cycles, NHANES measured blood mercury in all participants ages 1 to 11 years and half of the participants ages

-1 NHANES also measures mercury levels in participant's urine samples, which is considered a more robust determinant of body burden of mercury from long-term exposure, particularly for inorganic mercury.
+&lt;sup>i NHANES also measures mercury levels in participant's urine samples, which is considered a more robust determinant of body burden of mercury from long-term exposure, particularly for inorganic mercury.